-This article introduces how to merge Unallocated space to C drive in Windows Server 2016, move and add Unallocated space to system partition without losing data.
+This article introduces how to add Unallocated space to C drive in Windows Server 2016, move and add Unallocated space to system partition without losing data.

-Merge Unallocated space with Server 2016 Disk Management
+1. Add Unallocated space to partition with Server 2016 Disk Management

-Unallocated space that shrunk from drive D is non-adjacent to C drive and is on the left of drive E, therefore, Server 2016 Disk Management cannot merge Unallocated space to C drive or E.
+Unallocated space that shrunk from D drive is non-adjacent to C, E is on the right side, therefore, Server 2016 Disk Management cannot add Unallocated space to C or E drive.

-In addition, if the disk is MBR and drive D is Logical, you still cannot extend C drive after deleting D. (Note: do NOT delete D if you installed programs in it.)
+- On MBR disk, if the contiguous partition D is Logical, you still cannot extend C drive after deleting D.

-3rd-party software can move partition D towards right, then Unallocated space will be next to C drive, so they can merge non-adjacent Unallocated space to C drive in Windows 2016 server.
+In short: with Disk Management tool, you cannot extend E: drive with the left contiguous Unallocated space.
+To extend C drive, you must delete D: to get right contiguous Unallocated space.
+3rd-party software can move partition D towards right, then Unallocated space will be next to C drive, so they can add non-adjacent Unallocated space to C drive in Windows 2016 server.

 There are many software that is able to move and add Unallocated space to C drive in Windows Server 2016, however, you'd better back up first and run the safest tool.
 Otherwise, there's potential data loss risk.
 Better than other tools, NIUBI Partition Editor has powerful technologies to protect system and data, for example:

 - Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click Apply to confirm.